A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \sysname duplicates the TensorFlow graph, and inserts the range checks at the appropriate places, which is then imported into the existing graph.
 The reason it duplicates the graph is because TensorFlow has a static graph structure and hence the existing operators are not mutable (i.e., the graph is \emph{append-only}).
 We use TensorFlow's \emph{import\_graph\_def} functionality for this purpose.
 We insert the bounded operators via the \emph{input\_map} parameter that controls the input mapping relation.

 Fig.~\ref{fig:ranger-implt} shows an example.
 As shown in the left side of Fig.~\ref{fig:ranger-implt}, \emph{Relu} is connected as input to the next operator, \emph{MaxPool}.
 During graph duplication, the output from \emph{Relu} is restricted with \sysname, which creates a new operator to be fed as input to the duplicated MaxPool (outlined in green).
 Each iteration of the duplication process applies \sysname in different DNN layers (Algorithm~\ref{alg:ranger}).
-In the example, Step-1 applies \sysname on \emph{Relu} layer and Step-2 applies it on the \emph{MaxPool} layer.
+In the example, Step-1 applies \sysname on the \emph{Relu} layer and Step-2 applies it on the \emph{MaxPool} layer.

 Note that \sysname can also be applied to DNNs written in other ML frameworks such as PyTorch.
 This is because \sysname leverages the inherent properties of the DNN model (e.g., the monotone property of the DNN components, the inherent resilience of DNN), which are platform-independent.
-However, we have only implemented it for the TensorFlow framework.